kdeldycke/awesome-iam/README.md

 * [Don’t get clever with login forms](http://bradfrost.com/blog/post/dont-get-clever-with-login-forms/) - TL;DR; create login forms that are simple, linkable, predictable, and play nicely with password managers.
 * [Why are the username and password on two different pages?](https://www.twilio.com/blog/why-username-and-password-on-two-different-pages) - TL;DR: to support both SSO and password-based login.
+* [Remove password masking](http://passwordmasking.com) - Summarises the results from an academic study investigating the impact removing password masking has on consumer trust.

 ## Open-Source Projects